Religious views of Isaac Newton

 Isaac Newton (4 January 1643 – 31 March 1727) was considered an insightful and erudite theologian by his Protestant contemporaries.
 He wrote many works that would now be classified as occult studies, and he wrote religious tracts that dealt with the literal interpretation of the Bible.

 He kept his heretical beliefs private.

 Newton's conception of the physical world provided a model of the natural world that would reinforce stability and harmony in the civic world.
 Newton saw a monotheistic God as the masterful creator whose existence could not be denied in the face of the grandeur of all creation.
-Although born into an Anglican family, and a devout but unorthodox Christian, by his thirties Newton held a Christian faith that, had it been made public, would not have been considered orthodox by mainstream Christians.
-Scholars now consider him a Nontrinitarian Arian.
+Born into an Anglican family, he became a devout but heterodox Protestant Christian.
+By his thirties Newton held a Christian faith that, had it been made public, would not have been considered orthodox by mainstream Christians.
+Many scholars now consider him a Nontrinitarian Arian.

 He may have been influenced by Socinian christology.

 Early history

 Newton was born into an Anglican family three months after the death of his father, a prosperous farmer also named Isaac Newton.
-When Newton was three, his mother married the rector of the neighbouring parish of North Witham and went to live with her new husband, the Reverend Barnabus Smith, leaving her son in the care of his maternal grandmother, Margery Ayscough.
+When Newton was three, his mother married the rector of the neighbouring parish of North Witham and went to live with her new husband, the Reverend Barnabas Smith, leaving her son in the care of his maternal grandmother, Margery Ayscough.
 Isaac apparently hated his step-father, and had nothing to do with Smith during his childhood.
 His maternal uncle, the rector serving the parish of Burton Coggles, was involved to some extent in the care of Isaac.

 In 1667, Newton became a Fellow of Trinity College, Cambridge, making necessary his commitment to taking Holy Orders within seven years of completing his MA, which he did the following year.
 He was also required to take a vow of celibacy and recognize the Thirty-Nine Articles of the Church of England.
 Newton considered ceasing his studies prior to completion to avoid the ordination made necessary by law of King Charles II.
 He was eventually successful in avoiding the statute, assisted in this by the efforts of Isaac Barrow, as in 1676 the then Secretary of State for the Northern Department, Joseph Williamson, changed the relevant statute of Trinity College to provide dispensation from this duty.
 Newton then embarked on an investigative study of the early history of the Church, which developed, during the 1680s, into inquiries about the origins of religion.
 At around the same time, he developed a scientific view on motion and matter.
 Of Philosophiæ Naturalis Principia Mathematica he stated: